avi892nash/LaungeTest/memory-bank/systemPatterns.md

     - Client implements caching for these images.
 - **Partner Offer Dashboard (React Application):**
     - The frontend for partner offer management, now located in `partner-backend/partner-frontend/src/`, is a React application built with Vite and TypeScript.
-    - It interacts with the `/api/offers` and `/api/integrate-offer` endpoints of the `partner-backend`.
+    - It interacts with the `/api/partners`, `/api/offers`, `/api/integrate-partner`, and `/api/partners/:partnerId/offers` endpoints of the `partner-backend`.
+    - **Backend Data Source:** The `partner-backend` now loads its initial data from `partner-backend/structured-data.json`.
+This file contains a nested structure where each partner object holds an array of its associated offers.
+This data is managed in-memory by the server.
     - **Layout:** Implemented as a two-column layout (using React components) with a fixed sidebar for navigation and a main content area for displaying different views.
     - **Build Process:** Uses Vite for development (dev server with HMR, proxy) and production builds (output to `partner-backend/partner-frontend/dist/`).
 - (To be defined further)